Women's Health Initiative Cervical Cancer Prevention

 and Why

-Cervical cancer is the leading cause of female cancer deaths in Ghana.
-Every year, more than 3,000 women are diagnosed and more than 2,000 die, constituting a mortality rate of 67%.
+Cervical cancer is the second leading cause of female cancer deaths in Ghana.
+Every year, more than 3,000 Ghanaian women are diagnosed and more than 2,000 die, constituting a mortality to incidence ratio of 60%.

 According to WHO, Myanmar has the second worst healthcare system in the world, spending less than US$20 annually per capita on healthcare.
-Women are often given low priority and find themselves at the back of the line.
-Every year, approximately 5,286 women in Myanmar are diagnosed with cervical cancer, and an estimated 2,998 die from the disease.
-It is the most frequent cancer among women between 15 and 44 years of age.
+Women are given low priority and often find themselves at the back of the line.
+Every year, more than 5,000 women are diagnosed with cervical cancer, and an estimated 3,000 lose their lives to the disease.

-Bolivia has one of the world's highest rates of cervical cancer.
-More than 2,000 new cases are diagnosed each year, with an estimated 940 attributable deaths per year.
-It is the deadliest type of cancer in Bolivia.
-Before launching the program, only 15% of eligible women were screened for cervical cancer, and only half of those screened followed up for the results.
+Bolivia has one of the world's highest rates of cervical cancer, with more than 2,000 new cases and 900 attributable deaths per year.
+Prior to introducing the program, only 15% of eligible women were screened, and less than half of those screened followed up for the results.